LLNL/llnl.github.io/pages/about/faq.md

 ### What should I do if my repo is no longer actively developed/maintained?

-1. Remove your repo’s topic tags (e.g., `math-physics`), which connect it to this website’s browsable categories.
-Also remove the `radiuss` tag, if applicable.
+1. Remove the specific topic tags (e.g., `math-physics`) that connect it to this website’s browsable categories.

+2. Remove the repo from the RADIUSS [`contributor-ci.yaml` file](https://github.com/LLNL/radiuss/blob/main/contributor-ci.yaml), if applicable.

-2. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/main/_visualize/input_lists.json) to remove your repo’s name.
+3. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/main/_visualize/input_lists.json) to remove your repo’s name.

-3. Change your repo's status via Settings > Manage Access > Who has access > Manage > Danger Zone > Archive this repository (`settings#danger-zone`).
+4. Change your repo's status via Settings > Manage Access > Who has access > Manage > Danger Zone > Archive this repository (`settings#danger-zone`).
 Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) if for some reason GitHub won't let you complete this step.

 ### My repo has grown.
 How do I move it out of the LLNL organization?